 All kinds!
 Road maps, geologic maps, soils maps, topographic and other maps showing physical features, political maps, bathymetric charts and many more covering all parts of the world and even other planets and star charts.
 The Valley Library is a federal depository library so we receive a lot of government maps, but we also purchase maps and atlases from publishing companies.

 For the most part, very much like other materials in the library.
-Many of our maps have entries either in the online catalog or, in the case of older materials, in the Maps card catalog (3rd floor, Maps & Government Publications).
+Many of our maps have entries either in 1Search or, in the case of older materials, in the Maps card catalog (3rd floor, Maps & Government Publications).
 These give call numbers and location information.

 One of the most successful ways to search is to use the place name as the subject (city, county, country, region, national forest, river, etc.) with --Maps or --Road maps or some other map designator (you can find more in the Library of Congress Subject Headings books).

 Road map for Lincoln County: Lincoln County (Or.)--Road map